Can You Repay A Bridging Loan Early?

 These fees are often confused with early repayment charges, which are sometimes charged when mortgages are repaid early.

-When taking out a bridging loan, a lender exit fee may be charged.
+When taking out a bridging loan, some lenders charge an exit fee.
 Where this is the case, it is due when the loan is repaid, regardless of whether that is early, on time or late.

 Minimum interest